 Nintendo – You can get the popular Nintendo Switch console at $100+ dollar discounts on their official refurb store.

-Gaming laptops – eBay have launched a refurbishment program (US only) that houses Razer gaming laptops, where each one comes with a fantastic two-year warranty.
+Gaming laptops – eBay has launched a refurbishment program (US only) that houses Razer gaming laptops, where each one comes with a fantastic two-year warranty.
 It uses the same bidding structure as other eBay products too, so deals can be had.

 Other refurbished tech